Jermaine0Forbes/PHP-Reference/logs.md

 ## 4/27/19
 - how to highlight search terms

+## 4/12/19
+- add mysqli functions to the functions readme

 ## 3/28/19
 - learn how to download a file
 - learn how to do a bulk insert with csv